Post

 nodes.Enqueue(startNode, priority = startNode.Cost)

-while nodes is not empty and found is false:
+while nodes is not empty:

-// Get the unvisited node with smallest cost
+// Get the node with smallest cost

 // This node is guaranteed to have the shortest path from start